Gum disease is serious for a few reasons. It can…

 Periodontists perform surgical procedures to correct gum problems, clean tooth roots, place dental implants, and even reconstruct the bone and gums around teeth.
 These are treatments which most general dentists don’t have either the time or training to do.

 When to See a Gum Specialist

 Your gum health may be at a point that’s beyond managing in a regular dental office.
-Your dentist may then recommend that you visit a specialist like a periodontist or oral surgeon for more in-depth cleaning and other therapies.
+Your local dentist in yorktown, va may then recommend that you visit a specialist like a periodontist or oral surgeon for more in-depth cleaning and other therapies.

 If you haven’t gotten a recommendation from your dentist but are still concerned about your gum health, it’s perfectly fine to contact a specialist yourself, without a referral.